azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 as a result, the setup internally retries failed downloads.
 The Azure Automation product team is aware of this challenge and are working on a resolution.)

-**Note-2**: Due to the complexity of various dependent activities involved, there are multiple places where CA setup can get tripped up.
+**Note-2**: Due to the complexity of various dependent activities involved, there are multiple places where CA setup can run into issues.
 It is important to verify that everything has worked without hiccups.
 Please review and ascertain each of the "Verifying" steps below carefully.